Yamanote Line 山手線

 JR tickets from departure points outside Tokyo remain valid to any destination on the Yamanote Line.
 For example, when changing from the shinkansen to the Yamanote Line, you do not need to buy another ticket; your shinkansen ticket will be good for the Yamanote Line, and for any other JR line.
 However, you may not exit a station between trains.

 The basic fare for the Yamanote Line is 140 yen if you buy a paper ticket, or 133 yen if you use a pre-paid card such as Pasmo or Suica.

 There are 29 stations on the Yamanote Line, only 2 of which (Shin-Okubo and Mejiro) do not connect to other lines.

-The following is a list of Yamanote line connections in a clockwise (sotomawari) direction and, beneath each station, nearby Yamanote line attractions
+The following is a list of Yamanote line connections in a clockwise (sotomawari) direction.
+Listed beneath each station are nearby Yamanote line attractions.

-Tokyo Station (→ Keihin-Tohoku Line, Chuo Main Line, Keihin-Tohoku Line, Keiyo Line, Marunouchi Subway Line, Shinkansen [all major lines from Tokyo], Sobu Main Line, Tokaido Main Line, Yokosuka Line)
+Tokyo Station (→ Keihin-Tohoku Line, Chuo Main Line, Keiyo Line, Marunouchi Subway Line, Shinkansen [all major lines from Tokyo], Sobu Main Line, Tokaido Main Line, Yokosuka Line)